Huang Wei: Study of perpetual motion

 Initially, due to the relatively light workload assigned to high-ranking officers like him in prison, he began researching perpetual motion machines to combat boredom and escape the reality of his defeat and capture.
-However, after years of working in isolation within the confined environment, he became convinced that he could actually develop one. in 1968, Believing huang was mentally unwell, Zhou Enlai began funding his research out of Zhou Enlai's own pocket, driven by both pity and curiosity.
+However, after years of working in isolation within the confined environment, he became convinced that he could actually develop one.
+In 1968, believing Huang was mentally unwell, Zhou Enlai began funding Huang's research out of his own pocket, driven by both pity and curiosity.
 The experiments did not succeed, but when he was released in 1975 he continued to pursue the concept.
 He died in Beijing on March 30, 1989.